idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step04_terminology.md

 - +Finite Element Method (FEM)+

   - A numerical technique to solve PDEs which first requires that the spatial domain be divided into a mesh consisting of a finite number of discretized pieces.
-(FEM is the foundation of the MOOSE framework.)
+(FEM is one of the foundations of the MOOSE framework.)

 - +Mesh+